RodrigoMattosoSilveira/rms-sparklines/rms-sparkline-boxplot/README.md

 * `width: number`: The width of the sparkline box in pixels.

 #### barHeights
-A simple sequence of values representing the population for which to render the box plot:
+A JSON.stringfy'd string of a simple sequence of values representing the population for which to render the box plot:
 ````typescript
     population: string = JSON.stringify([4, 3, 7, 8, 1, 4, 9, 2, 5, 3, 5, 5, 8 , 9, 7, 1]);
 ````